Snowflake-Labs/sfquickstarts/site/sfguides/src/visual_analytics_powered_by_snowflake_and_tableau/visual_analytics_powered_by_snowflake_and_tableau.md

 FROM _top_10_locations tl;

--- Section 6: Step 2 - Finding our Top Selling Locations Center Point
-WITH _top_10_locations AS
+--  Step 2 - Finding our Top Selling Locations Center Point WITH _top_10_locations AS
 (
     SELECT TOP 10